davidgarciamunozz/doit/public/terms/terms-of-service.md

 ### 6.1 Billing

 - Subscription fees are billed in advance through Paddle
-- Prices are listed in EUR/USD and may be subject to local taxes
+- Prices are listed in COP (Colombian Pesos) and may be subject to local taxes
 - We reserve the right to change pricing with 30 days notice

 ### 6.2 Cancellation